alexieyizhe/uni-notes/2A/CS 246/Notes/2018-11-08-exceptions+observer_decorator_patterns.md

 #### Implementation

-We take the example of a pizza. _yum_
+We take the example of a :pizza: _yum_

 ```cpp
 class Pizza {